Chapter 2

 The Alternate

-Finally, she breaks this silence.
+At last, she breaks the silence.

 “So, Adam, catch me up.
 How have you been sleeping lately?”

-“That’s not what your AURA reports.”
+“That’s not what AURA reports.”

 He snorts.
 “Didn’t know my quarters had become an extension of your office.”